 Job Description: Legal Nurse/Expert Nursing Practice Consultant

-Well, let me tell you what I do as a Legal Nurse, AKA Expert Nursing Practice Consultant, AKA Expert Nurse Witness
+Well, let me tell you what I do as a legal nurse.

 This job requires some experience (let’s say minimum 5 years) in the field that you are an ‘expert’ in to be an effective in your role.
 It is generally an independent contractor position, so more of a side hustle than a regular gig.

 You may find jobs like these with attorneys who deal with nursing malpractice cases.
-The attorney may be for (defense) or against (prosecuting) the nurse in question (known as the Respondent).
-The Board of Registered Nursing (BRN) uses expert consultants also, generally the BRN is against the nurse(s) and the Board has their own attorneys and the Respondent has to attain his/her own counsel to defend him/herself.
+The attorney may be for (defense) or against (prosecuting) and the nurse in question is known as the Respondent.
+The Board of Registered Nursing (BRN) also uses expert consultants.
+In my opinion, the BRN leans against the nurse(s) and the Board has their own attorneys and the Respondent has to attain his/her own counsel to defend him/herself.

 Did you know that anyone can make a report against a nurse to the Board of Registered Nursing?